wenjietseng/wjt-website-archived/experiments.md

 - Remove all the possible obstructions around you.

 ### B.3 Body posture
-**Important!!** Please keep the posture in (a) throughout the whole study and interaction (except for the one-to-one hand tracking condition)!!
-Try to remember to have your elbows always be in contact with your upper body.
+**Important!!** Please keep the posture in (a) before you start each task!!
+Try to remember to have your elbows always be in contact with your upper body before you touch the white cube to start.

 <img width="560" src="https://wenjietseng.github.io/images/technique-body.jpg">